sktzwhj/gekkofs-v0.9.2/README.md

 This is disabled by default.

+### Replication
+The user can enable the data replication feature by setting the replication environment variable:
+`LIBGKFS_NUM_REPL=<num repl>`.
+The number of replicas should go from 0 to the number of servers-1.
+The replication environment variable can be set up for each client, independently.

 ## Acknowledgment

 This software was partially supported by the EC H2020 funded NEXTGenIO project (Project ID: 671951, www.nextgenio.eu).